MindMatrix/k3s-setup/README.md

 - disable password ssh access to proxmox
 - check pod security settings
 - double check the forward-auth middleware is set for all internal tools
+- check that the cronjob for ip-whitelist succeeded by this point
+- make sure you enabled cert-manager replica to 3 in `cert-manager/values.yaml` and then ran `helm upgrade cert-manager jetstack/cert-manager -n cert-manager -f cert-manager/values.yaml`
+- make sure traefik is set to 3 replicas if you reduced it to debug `helm upgrade traefik traefik/traefik -n traefik -f traefik/values.yaml`